rupindr/captcha-server/README.md

 ## Installation
 	npm install captcha-server --save
 ## Usage
-Require captcha-server module.
+1.Require captcha-server module.

     var captchaServer = require('captcha-server');

-Create new captcha object.
+2.Create new captcha object.
 You can provide one or both of the optional parameters.( Number of characters in the captcha, Possible characters in the phrase. )  Following are few examples:

     var captcha = new captchaServer();
     var captcha = new captchaServer(5);
     var captcha = new captchaServer(5, "ABCDEFGHIJKLMNOPQRSTUVWXYZ");
     var captcha = new captchaServer(5, "012345ABCDEF");
-Sending image data to client.
+3.Sending image data to client.
 	Async (recommended):